Liu Jianyang

 Liu Jianyang (刘建洋, born in April 1966), a native of Lianhua County, Jiangxi Province, is a Chinese politician.
-He is currently a member of the Standing Committee of the Jiangsu Provincial Committee of the Chinese Communist Party, Minister of the Organization Department, and President of the Jiangsu Party School.
+He was served as a member of the Standing Committee of the Jiangsu Provincial Committee of the Chinese Communist Party, the head of the Organization Department, and President of the Jiangsu Party School.

 Biography

 Liu Jianyang began working in July 1985 and joined the Chinese Communist Party in December 1986.
 Liu began his studies in highway and bridge engineering at Jiangxi Transportation School in 1981.
 After graduation in 1985, he joined the Nanchang Municipal Engineering Administration, where he held various positions, including technician, deputy team leader, deputy director, section chief, and assistant to the director.
 In 1991, he was promoted to deputy director of the administration at division rank while concurrently studying water supply and drainage, and later construction management, at Tongji University.

 Jiangxi

 In December 1996, he was appointed deputy director of the Nanchang Urban and Rural Planning Bureau and promoted to director in 2001.
 Subsequently, he served as deputy secretary-general of the Nanchang Municipal Government, director and party secretary of the Municipal Construction Commission, and concurrently vice chairman of the Nanchang Urban Construction Investment Development.
 He also served as Party Secretary of the Urban Management Bureau and Political Commissar of the Urban Management Detachment.

 In December 2006, Liu became vice mayor of Nanchang.
 In April 2010, he was appointed to the Standing Committee of the CCP Nanchang Municipal Committee, later continuing as vice mayor.

 In September 2016, he was transferred to the Ganjiang New Area, serving as Deputy Secretary of the Party Working Committee and Vice Mayor of Nanchang.
 The following month, he became Director of the Management Committee of Ganjiang New Area.
 In April 2018, he was named acting mayor of Nanchang and concurrently held leadership roles in Ganjiang New Area.
 He officially became mayor of Nanchang in May 2018.